AnveshSK/GCP_audio_to_summarized_text_SentimentPrediction/README.md

 -> Bucket is created in GCP and locally stored transcript is uploaded.
 -> AutoML's Sentiment Analysis model was trained on multiple appropriate datsets resulting in a accuracy of 92.6% -> Utilizing the endpoints, we use the model to covert the text to a summarized version.

+Note : You would need to authorize with your JSON key from your GCP account.